Jason Kendall: Post-playing career

-He appeared on the ballot for the National Baseball Hall of Fame and Museum 2016 election and earned two votes.

 Playing style

 Kendall was known as a fundamentally sound catcher who was very good at blocking pitches and handling pitching staffs, despite a relatively weak throwing arm.
 At the plate, Kendall was known for his very open batting stance and was a contact hitter who tended to "crowd" the plate.
 He was known to not use batting gloves.
 He was known as fiercely competitive, and was involved in several bench-clearing brawls.
 Kendall was also hit by pitches frequently as a result of his batting stance; he was hit 254 times, which is fifth all-time.

 Besides being a target for being hit by pitches, Kendall was a stolen-base threat.
 His 189 career stolen bases are second to Roger Bresnahan in all of modern era MLB history for stolen bases by a player primarily playing catcher.
 Kendall's plate discipline and rare speed at the catcher position also enabled him to be used as a leadoff hitter.
 Kendall started the game batting leadoff in 438 of his 2,085 games played, including 119 of his 147 games in 2004 and 90 of his 143 games in 2006 (leadoff is defined as starting the game as the first player to bat for his team and having at least two at-bats in the game).